-Program Description: This minor in Education is designed for students who are enrolled in another undergraduate degree program but are interested in teaching in the 6-12 setting.
+Program Description: This minor in Education is designed for students who are enrolled in another undergraduate degree program but are interested in teaching in the K-12 setting.
 It is designed to introduce a student to the theories and concepts guiding contemporary education and to prepare a student to sit for the Florida Teacher Certification Examination: Professional Education Test.
-The credits in this minor are accepted by the Florida Department of Education's Bureau of Certification under Rule 6A-4.003.
-"Degrees, programs, and credits shall be determined acceptable for educator certification purposes when awarded by an institution of higher learning accredited by one (1) of the accrediting associations."
-St. Thomas University is accredited by The Southern Association of Colleges and Schools.